Denver Station 18

 Shown here with the updated Beacon-Ray and Mars light.

-American LaFrance Century 500 gallon water tank / 1250 gpm pump.
+American LaFrance Century 1250 GPM pump and 500 gallon water tank.

 Lowry Air Force Base was operational from 1938-1994.
 Lowry was home to the Air Force Academy from 1954-1958, the first base to support the Titan ICBM missile sites and provided various trainings ranging from intelligence to B-52 bombers.
 The base was protected by Lowry Fire Department that operated out of two stations.
 When the base was decommissioned there was still a large onsite population with extensive work needing to be done.
 Denver Fire Department placed Engine 18 in service in late 1994 at Station 1, Building 357, located at 7653 E. 1st Pl. and still stands today as a mixed use building.
 Station 18 was disbanded a few years later with the area falling under Station’s 19 & 14’s protection.